-Community Benefit
+Community Benefit and Shared Ownership

-- This area has a well-established Development Trust, the Lochluichart Community Trust (LCT), and recently formed Garve & District Development Company in place to help the community become more resilient and sustainable over the long term.
-Thanks to the community benefit from the Lochluichart and Lochluichart Wind Farm Extension projects, as well as funds from the Corriemoillie Wind Farm, many projects have already been developed and additional funds from this new extension would allow even more good causes to be supported locally. - Whilst a comprehensive Community Needs Assessment has already been undertaken, if you have further ideas for projects, please do let us know either at the open days, by filling in the form below or by contacting us directly. - For example, should the funds support: - o Skills and education? - o Business enterprise? - Tourism infrastructure, eg. More electric vehicle charging points along the NC500? - o Energy saving measures for local people? - o Affordable housing? - Please feel free to write any ideas that you have on how community benefit could make a positive contribution to your local community on the 'post-its' provided and stick them up on this panel.
+- This area has a well-established Development Trust, the Lochluichart Community Trust (LCT), and newly formed Garve & District Development Company in place to help the community become more resilient and sustainable over the long term.
+Thanks to the community benefit from the Lochluichart and Lochluichart Wind Farm Extension projects, as well as funds from the Corriemoillie Wind Farm, many projects have already been developed and additional funds from this new extension would allow even more good causes to be supported locally.

+- Whilst a comprehensive Community Needs Assessment has already been undertaken, if you have further ideas for projects, please do let us know either at the open days, by filling in the form below or by contacting us directly.

+- For example, should the funds support:

+- Skills and education?

+- o Business enterprise?

+- Tourism infrastructure, eg. mountain bike trails, investment in access, signage etc?

+- Energy saving measures for local people?

+- $\circ \quad \text{Affordable housing?}$

+- Please feel free to write any ideas that you have on how community benefit could make a positive contribution to your local community on the 'post-its' provided and stick them up on this panel.
 Alternatively, please complete a 'Voice Your Opinion' comment form which is available from the reception desk or just tell us while you are here.